caltechlibrary/newt/newt_yaml_syntax.md

 These are the top level properties in YAML files.

 application
-: (optional: newtrouter, newtgenerator and mustache) holds the run time configuration used by the Newt web service and metadata about the application you're creating.
+: (optional: newtrouter, newtgenerator, newtmustache) holds the run time configuration used by the Newt web service and metadata about the application you're creating.

 models
-: (optional: newtrouter and newtgenerator) This holds the description of the data models in your application.
+: (optional: newtrouter, newtgenerator) This holds the description of the data models in your application.
 Each model uses the [GitHub YAML issue template syntax](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) (abbr: GHYTS)

 routes
-: (optional: newtrouter and newtgenerator) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)
+: (optional: newtrouter, newtgenerator) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)

 templates
 : (optional: newtmustache, pdbundler)